johnny-morrice/teoma-jmorrice/content/appeal-to-monads.md

 This is a formal way of saying "X is *like* a monad".
 Y is (presumed to be) the set to which some or all monads belong.
 For X also to be a member of Y, it must share some property with the Monad.

+Typically this is a non-idiomatic form of error handling, or other control flow.

 ## Premise 3.  *Monads are good.*

 Monads are a form of abstraction that requires parametric polymorphism.
 If your language does not support parametric polymorphism, you won't get a monad.